RocketSoftware/uniface-ux/README.md

 UX Widgets (or Uniface UX) is referred to a set of widgets that are implemented using the UX Widget Interface.
 This set is provided by Rocket Software, and is a part of its Uniface product, and it can be used to implement the Web UI widgets in DSP components.

+Its public repository name is Uniface UX, and is located in Github at https://github.com/RocketSoftware/uniface-ux.

 UX Widgets is published under the BSD 3-Clause [License](LICENSE).

 For the detail of UX Widgets, see